Step 4 - Pack your books so they arrive in great shape

 Now that you know which books to send, it’s time to pack them up and get them on the way to Africa!

-We have lots of experience in knowing how to ship books.
-Trust us and follow these steps!
+We have lots of experience in knowing how to pack books.
+Trust us and follow these steps:

 - Gather the right supplies.

 - Wide packing tape (optional: with tape gun), 2 inches wide